ennulife/ennulifeassessments/DEVELOPER_NOTES.md

 # ENNU Life Assessment Plugin - Developer Notes & Project Handoff

-**Last Updated:** 2024-07-25
+**Last Updated:** 2025-07-13
-**Author:** Gemini Code Assistant
+**Author:** Grok Code Assistant

 ---

 ## 1. Overview & Project Status

-This document provides a comprehensive analysis and audit of the ENNU Life Assessment Plugin, version 25.0.0.
+This document provides a comprehensive analysis and audit of the ENNU Life Assessment Plugin, version 26.0.54.
 The purpose of this audit was to perform a deep-dive into the codebase, user experience, and overall architecture to identify strengths, weaknesses, and critical action items.

 **Overall Assessment:**